qingzhang100/JS-Memory-Card-Game/README.md

 A memory card game made with JavaScript.

-This game has 3 modes: Regular mode, Speed mode
+This game has move-count mode and speed mode.